 Read the comments and suggestions from your professor.
 Locate the source of the test questions.
 Did they come from the lectures, the textbook, or homework?

-Note any alterations.
+Note any alterations made to questions.
 How were the problems changed from those in the notes, text, and homework?

 Determine the source of your errors and make a plan for next time.
+Ask yourself these questions to pinpoint what you lost points for:

 Did your errors result from carelessness?
 For example, did you fail to carry a negative sign from one step to another?

-Did you misread questions?
+Did you misread questions? problems that will help you find a solution.
+If you're running out of time and still have problems remaining, set the problem up in a solution plan.
+This means you'll have a chance of receiving partial credit.

 For example, did you fail to account for all the given data in your solution method?
 Could you produce the formulas, or did you recall them incorrectly?
 Did you consistently miss the same kind of problem?
 Did you have difficulty on the test because you were too anxious to focus on the questions?
 Were you unable to finish the test because you ran out of time?

-Were you unable to solve problems because you didn't practice similar ones?
+Were you unable to solve problems because you didn't practice similar ones before the exam?